Chapter 20 : And So It Begins Again

-He foot froze; something was wrong about this person's stance, and Scorpius doubled back behind the corner.
-Carefully, he peeked around.
+He foot froze; something was wrong about this person's stance, and Scorpius doubled back behind the corner and peeked around.
 Something was definitely off.
 Though the man wore the standard robes and badge of many Ministry officials, he didn't carry himself like one, and the dull, bronze glint of his badge didn't shine right.

 Scorpius swallowed hard.
 He knew these men.
 They were his father's men.